You don't need to install most of the games onto your own console, although some can also be downloaded to your console to play direct.

 What are the alternatives to PS Now?

-Xbox is planning to start public trials of its own cloud gaming platform Project xCloud in October 2019.
+Xbox currently runs a public preview version of its own cloud gaming platform, Project xCloud.
 You can find out more about it here: Project xCloud: Release date, beta and all you need to know about Xbox cloud gaming.

-Google also plans to launch its own cloud gaming service, Stadia, in the coming weeks.
-However, rather than give you access to a library of games for one monthly fee, you will have to pay for each game individually.
-You can learn more about it here: Google Stadia: Pricing, release date details and how it works.
+Google also has its own cloud gaming service, Stadia.
+But unlike PS Now, you don't get access to a whole library of games for one monthly fee.
+Instead, you have to pay for each game individually.
+You can learn more about it here: Google Stadia pricing, availability, games list, compatible devices and how it works.